 Citizens Bank student loans are a strong addition or alternative to federal student loans, as they have relatively low starting rates and multiple repayment options.
 However, Citizens Bank has set limits on how much financing it can provide you, which can be an issue for students or parents seeking over $100,000.
-Some of this lender's competitors, like Sallie Mae or Discover, can cover up to 100% of school expenses, making them a better offer for those borrowers who need the extra cash.
+Some of this lender's competitors, like Sallie Mae, can cover up to 100% of school expenses, making it a better offer for those borrowers who need the extra cash.

 Citizens Bank Student Loans Review

 Citizens Bank student loans are fantastic for credit-worthy borrowers who are in need of extra financing to cover their education costs.
 Citizens Bank stands out for its low starting APRs and is the only lender to offer multi-year loan approval, available to U.S. citizens and permanent residents.
 Multi-year loan approval allows borrowers to reserve financing throughout the duration of their schooling.
 If accepted, borrowers will save time, as they won't have to reapply for a loan and won't be subjected to a hard credit inquiry each year.
 Citizens Bank still does an annual review of both you and your co-signer, if applicable, which includes a soft credit check.